dmauser/azure-virtualwan/natvpn-over-er/README.md

 ```

 ##### How to know if traffic goes over ER only or IPSec VPN over ER?

+There are complex or simpler ways to determine where the traffic between on-premises and Azure goes.
+The complex way is to take multiple captures in the OPNsense, VPN Gateways, as well as source and target VMs.
+However, I will explain the simplest way which is just taking a look in the ICMP TTL using a simple ping test.

 In the previous example, you see NAT is triggered only using IPsec VPN and it will show a higher TTL which is 63.
 When traffic goes over ER it will decrement TTL to 60 based on the number of hops that the traffic goes thru.